Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 If I was having a month long spending freeze then groceries would remain on my essential spending list.

-I try very hard to over buy something without a discount code or coupon.
+When I am online shopping I try very hard to over buy something without a discount code or coupon.
 Why pay full price if you can get even 2% off?

-Those 2%’s all add you know.
+Those 2%’s all add up you know.

-There are plenty of apps and browser extensions that can help you save money or give you cashback including:
+There are plenty of apps and browser extensions that can help you save more money or give you cashback including:

 Many companies also offer money off coupons if you subscribe to their newsletter.

-How to save money on food
+How to be saving money on food

 go generic